vexide/vex-sdk/README.md

 > [!WARNING]
 > This is fully unofficial and in no way affiliated, endorsed, supported, or created by VEX Robotics.

+# Stability

+> [!CAUTION]
+> Since `vex_sdk` simply provides bindings over firmware address offsets, no stability guarantees can be made around these APIs.
+Use this crate at your own risk - these could change any any point in time with a firmware update (although they probably wont in a major way, since this would break existing user programs).

 ## SDK Coverage

 This project aims to cover 100% of the publicly available symbols present in the `v5_api` SDK, as well as any private symbols that have been released to the public (such as `vexTaskAdd`).